rubenbanuelos/gameDesignTools/README.md

 - [X] Write function to determine odds of getting a specific amount of successes given XdY and a difficulty Z
 - [X] Write unit tests
 - [X] Put this in a package
+- [X] Write tests for graphs using fuzzy image comparisson.